Don't Make These Common Business Plan Mistakes!

 In the thousands of business plans I have reviewed over the years, these are the most common errors:

 Write as if you were not the business owner, but a hired writer talking about the business.
 Saying, for example, "XYZ Corporation will open its doors on September 1, 2010...." not "We will open our doors ...."
-Third person sounds more professional and business-like and banker-friendly.
+The third person (he, she, it, they) sounds more professional and business-like and banker-friendly.
 If you use the first person, you tend to sound like a cheerleader and less like a reasonable person.
 I know it seems picky; just trust me on this one.

 Don't assume your lender knows about your business.
 Pretend he or she is an idiot (not necessarily untrue, in many cases), at least about the business you are going into.
 Have someone who is not in your business read the business plan and ask you questions.
 Then put those questions into the plan in the appropriate place.
 If confused customers don't buy, confused bankers don't lend.

 Business loans often go up the line in a bank, and the higher up executives want to know the "bottom line."
 Just tell them (1) A sentence or two about your business, (2) How much you need, in numbers or a simple chart, and (3) How you expect to pay back the loan.
 That's it.
-No more than one to two pages is all you need.
+One to two pages is all you need for the executive summary.
+Put it at the beginning, so the reader doesn't have to search for it.

 How to Fix these Errors